-Players pay 1 to 4 Talents (according to the level of Fleet development of the player) at the end of a turn for each ship they have on the map and in the Fleet Boxes.
+Players pay 1 to 5 talents (according to the level of Fleet development of the player) at the end of a turn for each ship they have on the map or in the Fleets boxes on his Faction sheet.
 A player that hasn't entered Phase I on the Development Chart yet pays maintenance costs equivivalent to Phase I.